WARNING: The video below shows body camera recordings of police shooting a suspect during a recent incident. Some viewers may find it disturbing.

 Minutes later, a police helicopter spotted the car driving westbound on Dwight Street, police said.
 The helicopter crew directed officers to the car’s location at 54th Street and El Cajon Boulevard — about a mile northwest of the shooting.

-In the body camera video, officers chasing Valeta can be heard demanding him to stop and drop the gun.
+In the body camera video, officers chasing Veleta can be heard demanding him to stop and drop the gun.

 “Don’t move!
 Get on the ground!
 Drop the gun, drop the gun, drop the gun!” one officer is heard saying as he chases Valeta through the drive-thru lane.